Medformatik/CrossDrop/README.md

-**CrossDrop** is a partial implementation of [Google's Nearby Share](https://blog.google/products/android/nearby-share/) in Flutter for macOS, iOS and Linux.
+**CrossDrop** is a partial implementation of [Google's Quick Share](https://blog.google/products/android/how-to-use-quick-share-android/) in Flutter for macOS, iOS and Linux.

 CrossDrop is based on [NearDrop](https://github.com/grishka/NearDrop), a Swift implementation of Nearby Share for macOS.

 > [!IMPORTANT]
 > **⚠️ This is a work in progress.
 It is not yet feature-complete, and it is not yet stable.
-It is not yet ready for production use.**
+It is not yet ready for use.**

 > [!NOTE]
-> At the moment I don't have the time to work on implementing Nearby Share here, even though that's what it's all about.
-I've started working on it, but I don't have the time to finish it at the moment.
+> As far as I find time I am working on the first version for testing.
+The current status can be seen in the [dev branch](https://github.com/Medformatik/CrossDrop/tree/dev).
+At the moment I cannot estimate how long I will need until the first release.

 [Protocol documentation](https://github.com/grishka/NearDrop/blob/master/PROTOCOL.md) is available in the NearDrop repository.